20 Jul 2022

-20 OCTOBER 2021: LONDON Two new research studies conducted by the London School of Hygiene & Tropical Medicine (LSHTM) in South Africa and Tulane University in Nigeria confirm the model of “edutainment”, pioneered by the MTV Staying Alive Foundation (MTV SAF) is promoting positive choices and helping young viewers to prevent HIV and early pregnancy.
+Research studies conducted by the London School of Hygiene & Tropical Medicine (LSHTM) in South Africa and Tulane University in Nigeria confirm the model of “edutainment”, pioneered by us is helping to promote positive choices and is helping young viewers to prevent HIV and early pregnancy.

-Georgia Arnold, Executive Director, MTV SAF,said, “These results are fantastic news and further evidence that our model of edutainment works.
+The results further evidence that our model of edutainment works.
 For over a decade, MTV Shuga has proven adept at influencing young people’s behaviours through entertaining, immersive and challenging content, combined with relatable characters who audiences care deeply about.
-It is why we must continue investing in positive storytelling to improve public health.”
+This is why we must continue investing in positive storytelling to improve public health.

-The new studies complement earlier findings on MTV Staying Alive Foundation’s behaviour change work, including a study conducted by the World Bank Development Impact Evaluation (DIME) which suggest that for every $1 invested in the MTV Shuga series, there is a return in health and welfare benefits in the order of $150.
+The studies complement earlier findings on our behaviour change work, including a study conducted by the World Bank Development Impact Evaluation (DIME) which suggest that for every $1 invested in the MTV Shuga series, there is a return in health and welfare benefits in the order of $150.

-Monde Twala, MTV SAF Board member and Senior Vice President, ViacomCBS Africa said “It is inspiring to see the positive impact from the research back up the power of edutainment formats that reach into people’s hearts.
+Monde Twala, MTV SAF Board member and Senior Vice President, ViacomCBS Africa supports our work and notes that "it is inspiring to see the positive impact from the research back up the power of edutainment formats that reach into people’s hearts.
 The authentic and engaging content drives important behavioural change.
 With the pandemic placing intense strain on health services and people in lock down for months, we have seen how MTV Shuga content and engagement is often a lifeline for young people.
 These are powerful collaborative platforms and I’m excited to see where MTV Shuga innovates next.”

-During the pandemic the MTV Staying Alive Foundation showed its adaptability with new content specifically focused on COVID-19 under the MTV Shuga “Alone Together” series.
-MTV SAF implements a similar campaign in India, MTV Nishedh, with a second season currently in pre-production; and is looking to scale up work across sub-Saharan Africa, to include messaging on mental health, vaccine hesitancy, TB as well as sexual reproductive health messaging.
+During the pandemic we showcased our adaptability with new content specifically focused on COVID-19 under the MTV Shuga “Alone Together” series.
+We have also implemented a similar campaign in India, MTV Nishedh, with a second season currently in pre-production; and we are looking to scale up work across sub-Saharan Africa, to include messaging on mental health, vaccine hesitancy, TB as well as sexual reproductive health messaging.